joshbegley/nyt-latest/previous.md

 `The New York City-based dance company A.I.M by Kyle Abraham performs an abridged and adapted version of “White Space” in T Magazine’s office at the New York Times Building.`\
 https://www.nytimes.com/video/t-magazine/100000011033608/aim-by-kyle-abraham-performs-white-space-at-the-new-york-times.html

-**U.S. Military Forces Again Blockade Iranian Ports**\
+**U.S. Military Again Blockades Iranian Ports After Collapse of Cease-Fire**\
-`Following the collapse of the cease-fire with Iran, President Trump ordered U.S. warships and aircraft to stop vessels going to and from Iran.`\
+`President Trump ordered U.S. warships and aircraft to stop vessels going to and from Iran.
+Enforcing a blockade takes a massive commitment of warships and aircraft.`\
 https://www.nytimes.com/2026/07/15/us/politics/us-blockade-iran.html

 **Almost Half of House Democrats Vote to End Aid to Israel**\